swup/fragment-plugin/README.md

 ```
 ### Notes

-- All selectors need to be distinct, e.g. `#my-fragment`.
+- The `name` of the current rule will be added to the html as a class `is-fragment--${rule.name}`, to allow for fine-grained animation control
+- Only the first element will be matched for every entry in the `replace` array
-- The last fragment that matches the current route wins.
+- The last fragment that matches the current route wins

 ## Animations for fragments